idefix-code/idefix/doc/source/configuration.rst

      + ``SPHERICAL``: spherical frame :math:`(x_1,x_2,x_3)=(R,\theta,\phi)` which can be used in 1D, 2D or 3D.

-``HAVE_ENERGY``
+``ISOTHERMAL``
-    Whether or not we solve the total energy equation.
-If defined, the code uses an ideal equation of state with the adiabatic index :math:`\gamma` set in the input file.
-Otherwise, the equation of state is isothermal.
+    If ISOTHERMAL is defined, then the code does not solve the energy equation and instead assume a globally isothermal flow.
+Otherwise, the flow is assumed to be adiabatic.

 ``ORDER``
     Spatial order of the reconstruction scheme.
 As of now, can be 1 (first order, donor cell reconstruction) or 2 (second order, slope limited Van-leer linear reconstruction)